sab-bee/core-concepts/Javascript/callback/readme.md

 getWeather(printEmoji);
 ```

-`getWeather` function gets a callback. it has no concern what the callback will do with the data from the api. so, we can pass different types of function . like `printEmoji` or `printWeather` whatever we want to.
+`getWeather` function takes a callback.
+But It has no concern about what the callback will do with the data. so, we can pass different types of function. like `printEmoji` or `printWeather` whatever we want to.

 ## callback hell